TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Cicada.md

 <br />

-But they didn't work for WINRM:
+However, they don't work for `WINRM`:

 <br />